Automorphism-Induced Entanglement Bounds in Many-Body Systems: Balanced-cut von Neumann entropy as the primary measure

-can genuinely grow with system size and is the standard diagnostic of entanglement structure in condensed matter physics~\cite{Amico2008, Eisert2010}.
-Its scaling distinguishes the dominant phases: for gapped local Hamiltonians the entropy satisfies an \emph{area law} $S=O(|\partial A|)$~\cite{Eisert2010, hastings2007}; at quantum critical points it grows as $S=O(\log N)$~\cite{vidal_2003, Calabrese2004}; and in volume-law phases $S=O(N)$.
-These scalings underpin the efficiency of tensor network methods such as DMRG~\cite{White1992}, diagnose quantum phase transitions, and many-body localization~\cite{Bauer2013} and thermalization~\cite{DAlessio2016}.
+Consider a quantum network of $N$ qubits arranged on a graph $\Lambda = (V, E)$, where each vertex $v \in V$ carries a qubit and each edge $(i,j) \in E$ represents an interaction.
+A bipartition $V = A \sqcup B$ divides the network into two disjoint sets of qubits $A$ and $B$.
+The von Neumann entropy $S_{N/2}(|\psi\rangle)$ across this cut quantifies the bipartite entanglement between the two disjoint regions of the network for any pure state $|\psi\rangle$.
+The von Neumann entropy across a bipartition $A|B$ is defined as

-We focus specifically on the \emph{balanced} bipartition $|A|=|B|=N/2$ for two reasons.
-First, it is a sensitive probe of bulk entanglement as a balanced cut maximizes the potential Schmidt rank, and avoids the boundary-dominated regime of highly unequal bipartitions.
-Second, for graph Hamiltonians with automorphism symmetry, the balanced bipartition is preserved by the largest subgroup of the automorphism group, making the symmetry analysis plausible.
+For the balanced bipartition $|A| = |B| = N/2$, the measure provides the largest possible bipartite entanglement capacity across cuts.
+The entanglement entropy is bounded above by $\frac{N}{2}\log 2$, a quantity that grows extensively with system size $N$, making it a thermodynamic measure of entanglement capacity~\cite{nielsen_chaung,page_1993}.
+In contrast, for unequal bipartitions $|A| < |B|$, the entropy is bounded by $|A|\log 2$, which is limited by the size of the smaller subsystem.
+The balanced cut therefore probes the maximum bipartite entanglement capacity of the network~\cite{horodecki_rmp_2009,vardoyan_2023}, in the sense that it maximizes the potential Schmidt rank $\min(\dim \mathcal{H}_A, \dim\mathcal{H}_B) = 2^{N/2}$ over all bipartitions.
+Therefore it is the natural diagnostic of bipartite entanglement structure in many-body physics~\cite{Amico2008, Eisert2010}.
+Its scaling distinguishes the dominant phases: for gapped local Hamiltonians the entropy satisfies an {area law} $S = \mathcal{O}(|\partial A|)$~\cite{Eisert2010, hastings2007}; at quantum critical points it grows as $S = \mathcal{O}(\log N)$~\cite{vidal_2003, Calabrese2004, rigol_nature_2008} in one dimension; and in volume-law phases $S = \mathcal{O}(N)$.
+These scalings underpin the efficiency of tensor network methods such as DMRG~\cite{White1992}, the diagnosis of many-body localization~\cite{Bauer2013, nandkishore_2015}, and thermalization~\cite{DAlessio2016}.